Skilled Representation Tailored To Your Needs

 • Limited employment or housing opportunities

 Sentences are based on mandatory minimums.
-The typical first offense penalty is a 3-day jail term which can also be served in a driver intervention program.
-The penalties for OVI range from a mandatory minimum 3-day jail term to years in prison for a felony OVI offense.
+The typical first offense penalty is a three-day jail term, which can also sometimes be served by attending a driver intervention program.
+The penalties for OVI range from a mandatory minimum three-day jail term to years in prison for a felony OVI offense.

 Fight Your OVI Charge With Our Help Today